thtmnisamnstr/thtmnisamnstr-dotcom/content/posts/20201112-how-to-start-building-a-better-cdp-for-free-with-rudderstack-cloud-free/index.md

+---
-# How to start building a better CDP for free with RudderStack Cloud Free
+title: "How to start building a better CDP for free with RudderStack Cloud Fre"
+author: Gavin Johnson
+date: 2020-11-12
+hero: ./images/hero.png
+excerpt: Today, we launched RudderStack Cloud Free, a no time limit, no credit card required, completely free tier of RudderStack Cloud.
+Here's how to sign-up and start using it.
+---
 [RudderStack](https://rudderstack.com) is an [open-source](https://github.com/rudderlabs/rudder-server), warehouse-first customer data platform (CDP) that builds your CDP on your data warehouse for you.
 RudderStack makes it easy to collect, unify, transform, and store your customer data as well as route it securely to a wide range of common, popular marketing, sales, and product tools.

 Today, we launched [RudderStack Cloud Free](https://app.rudderlabs.com/signup?type=freetrial), a no time limit, no credit card required, completely free tier of [RudderStack Cloud](https://resources.rudderstack.com/rudderstack-cloud) (read the blog post announcing RudderStack Cloud Free [here](https://rudderstack.com/blog/start-building-a-better-cdp-for-free-with-rudderstack-cloud-free/)).
 You get the same great experience you get with RudderStack Cloud Pro, with the only limitation being a cap of 500,000 events per month (that’s roughly 10,000 monthly active users for most sites and apps).

 *[Click here to skip the exposition and jump straight to the how to.](#how-to-sign-up)*

 ## Here’s what you get with RudderStack Cloud Free
 *   **Warehouse-first**: RudderStack is the warehouse-first CDP.
 RudderStack builds your CDP on your data warehouse, with support for cloud data warehouses like [Amazon Redshift](https://aws.amazon.com/redshift/), [Google BigQuery](https://cloud.google.com/bigquery), and [Snowflake](https://www.snowflake.com).
 This approach makes it more cost effective, secure, and flexible than other CDPs.